SDPB Arts

 Oftentimes I had it.

-I grew up, those first years were in Watertown and then Huron and my grandparents, one set lived on a farm by Bradley, which was Rolling Hills and Sloughs and wonderful for a kid.
+I grew up those first years were in Watertown and then Huron And my grandparents, one that lived on a farm by Bradley, which was rolling hills and slews and wonderful for a kid.

-And I remember going to my grandparents, Sambo sides lived on farms.
+Nice And I remember going to my grandparents on both sides lived on farms.

-And so walking the fields and shelter belts and seeing the slews and the sunlight glinting off rocks and just deep shadows in the trees.
+And so, walking in the fields and shelter belts and seeing the sloughs and the sunlight glinting off rocks and just deep shadows in the trees, I mean, I just was soaking it, I loved it, I couldn't get enough of looking at it as a child.

 So that was made the kitchen kind of bluish, you know.

-And then the dining room had a, flo had a incandescent, so that was yellow.
+And then the dining room had a full head of incandescent.

 Yeah.

-'cause my dad's family's very musical and they would get together, come with the, you know, violin, guitars, piano in the house.
+Well, that's the other thing that I had, I've had in my life since my childhood, because my dad's family is very musical, and they would get together, come with, you know, violin guitars, piano in the house.

 And so they did three chord harmony just, and so that's the music I like, actually.